MOdification Of THe Early-Life Respiratory Microbiome Through Vaginal SEEDing

 Intervention Model Description

-This is a single-center, parallel-arm, blind, sham-controlled, feasibility RCT to be conducted in healthy cesarean-born infants.
+This is a single-center, parallel-arm, blind, sham-controlled, feasibility RCT to be conducted in healthy cesarean-born children.

 Primary Purpose